FGS Global: FGS Global

 In December 2021, Finsbury Glover Hering and Sard Verbinnen & Co. merged and rebranded as FGS Global, with Geiser appointed as CEO.
 The agency then had 25 offices in North America, Europe, Asia and the Middle East, and over 1,000 employees.
 In October 2022, FGS Global opened its eighth office in Europe.
 Also in 2022, the firm ranked number one in terms of the volume and the value of mergers and acquisitions deals.
 In January 2023, FGS Global led communication consulting in operations in Spain.

 In April 2023, US private equity investor KKR was reported to be in talks to buy a stake in FGS Global.
 On April 11, it was confirmed that KKR had agreed to buy a 30 per cent stake in FGS that valued the company at about $1.4 billion.
 As part of the deal, existing investor Golden State Capital will sell its entire stake to KKR.

 In December 2024, it was announced that KKR had acquired a majority stake in FGS Global from WPP for $767 million.

+In January 2026, it was announced that FGS Global had acquired Memetica, a specialist consultancy focused on AI-driven digital threat detection and intelligence.
+The acquisition accompanied the launch of FGS Global’s AI Advisory practice and resulted in Memetica’s integration into the firm’s AI and Innovation group.